 Variations of Blue

-3. Dark Brown: When you want to incorporate wooden furniture in your interior, you can usually go with dark brown, gray, or black-toned pieces if you’re going for the modern look.
+3. Dark Brown: When you want to incorporate wooden furniture in your interior, you can usually go with dark brown, gray, or black-toned pieces if you’re going for a modern look.

-Matching your light hardwood floors with reddish or yellowish-toned furniture can look outdated and can be more challenging to work out, especially if you’ve got yellowish undertones on your flooring material.
+Matching your light hardwood floors with reddish or yellowish-toned furnishings can look outdated and be more challenging to work out, especially if you’ve got yellowish undertones on your flooring material.

 Variations of Brown